ooRexx/ooRexx/CMake-build-readme.txt

    https://cmake.org/ and download the install file.
    Alternatively, for *nix distribution you can also install CMake from your distribution's repository.
    For macOS you can also install CMake using homebrew or MacPorts.
-Do note that for macOS, the minimally required cmake version is 3.12.
+   Do note that for macOS the minimally required cmake version is 3.12.
+   For all other platforms the minimally required cmake version is 3.8.

 2. Check out the ooRexx source from the SourceForge SVN repository: